KozinLatif/graphmap/README.md

 The program allows the user to open a map (a background image), define locations on the map with mouse clicks, create connections between these locations, and then find a path between two user-selected locations.

+Includes classes ListGraph and Edge for the representation of simple weighted undirected graphs implemented by adjacency lists.
+Written generically so that they can be used in other applications as well.

 <img width="1137" alt="Screenshot 2023-02-21 at 20 03 21" src="https://user-images.githubusercontent.com/29358769/220435806-d74a922e-dd1d-4877-95f0-54c507664020.png">

 # Implementations